Fees for All Examinations

 2. Decisions Based on Failure of a Certifying Examination

-Upon being informed of a failing score on the APPLIED Exam, MDS Subspecialty Certification Exam, Pediatric Dermatology Subspecialty Certification Exam or Dermatopathology Subspecialty Certification Exam, a candidate has the right to a one-time challenge to the result.
-This process should begin by contacting the ABD office to arrange a phone call with ABD Executive Staff to learn the steps taken prior to score release and the process that will ensue given the challenge.
-Once all reviews have occurred, if the score is deemed to be correct, no further appeal will be considered.
+Upon being informed of a failing score on the APPLIED Exam, MDS Subspecialty Certification Exam, Pediatric Dermatology Subspecialty Certification Exam or Dermatopathology Subspecialty Certification Exam, a candidate may contact the ABD office to request a call with an Executive Staff member to learn about the quality control measures taken to ensure the accuracy of exam results.
+Refer to the How Are Exams Scored? page for more details.

 The ABD provides basic biographical and demographic diplomate data to the American Board of Medical Specialties, including the last 4 digits of social security numbers, which publishes The Official ABMS Directory of Board Certified Medical Specialists.
 The ABMS will directly contact diplomates regarding the publication of diplomate information in its directory.
 ABD diplomates will communicate directly to the ABMS the personal information that they wish to appear in the directory.

-For identification purposes, ABD also provides basic biographic and demographic data to Arbet Consulting (the ABD examination and psychometric organization) and Pearson VUE testing centers regarding candidates taking ABD examinations.
+For identification purposes, ABD also provides basic biographic and demographic data for candidates taking ABD examinations to Pearson VUE testing centers and Data Recognition Corporation (DRC) (psychometrics firm).

 The ABD also shares personal information such as mail and email addresses with the American Academy of Dermatology to help maintain currency and accuracy of diplomate records and so that the AAD can provide materials to diplomates that are designed to assist them in remaining current in their specialty.